-2017 Ironman World Championship in Kona Hawaii
+2017 Ironman World Championship Recap

 Known world-round as one of the most challenging and strenuous athletic competitions anywhere, the 2017 Ironman World Championship was also one of the most exciting.

 “I’m overwhelmed and this is my life dream coming true,” said Lange, a 31-year old Frankfurt native in his second ever Ironman World Championship.
 Lange battled mostly with Canadian Lionel Sanders at the final leg of the marathon and fed off the energy of the crowd to keep the lead for the final 2.8 miles.

 Sanders would finish second in the pro men’s competition with a time of 8:04:07, with Great Britain’s David McNamee joining them third on the podium with a final time of 8:07:11.
-The previous world record hold, Tim Don of Great Britain, suffered a back injury three days before the October 14th race, forcing him to withdraw from the competition, offering an opportunity for other upper-level athletes to try and claim the top spot this year.
+The previous record holder, Tim Don of Great Britain, suffered a back injury three days before the October 14th race, forcing him to withdraw from the competition, offering an opportunity for other upper-level athletes to try and claim the top spot this year.

 In the women’s competition, Switzerland’s Daniela Ryf continued her dominance, capturing the gold medal for the third straight year and her first appearance since her record-setting performance during last year’s competition.